mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

-WILL UPDATE WITH NEW CODE SOON.
+FULL UPDATE SOON.

-I love TPOT conceptualy, love it!.
+I love TPOT conceptualy, love it!
 In the financial world, all we do is write algos to write algos.
-So it's nice to see generic use w/ sklearn.
-Well done!
-But gotta rewriate the logic (in Lua/Python) and GPU this mofo (of course) and not limit it to sklearn.
-On the way!
+So it's nice to see genetic (code) use w/ sklearn.
+Well done.

+Rewriting the logic (in Lua/Python) and GPU this mofo (of course) and not limit it to sklearn to make it commercially usable.

+All code will be in a new repo.
+Just thanking [Computational Genetics Lab](http://epistasis.org) with funding from the [NIH](http://www.nih.gov) for the kick in the arse to do it right.

+Don't worry practical AI engineers.
+Code is on the way!

 Master status: [![Master Build Status](https://travis-ci.org/rhiever/tpot.svg?branch=master)](https://travis-ci.org/rhiever/tpot)
 [![Master Code Health](https://landscape.io/github/rhiever/tpot/master/landscape.svg?style=flat)](https://landscape.io/github/rhiever/tpot/master)